 I’m so excited about this blog post!
 I’m feeling refreshed, inspired, and ready to get back to blogging, especially because my favourite time of year is here.
 The last month has been such a blast with all of our wedding and honeymoon celebrations.
 I am a Mrs. now!
 It feels so familiar yet so different at the same time.
-I can’t quite explain it, but what I can express is that it feels amazing to be a wife.
+I can’t quite explain it, but what I can express is that it feels amazing to be a wife and I’m over the moon!
 I took the fall off from my studies to focus on our wedding and beginning a new chapter of our lives.
 Taking a small break from school was the greatest decision, it took a lot of pressure off of wedding planning and I was able to be fully present and focused.
-I’ll be back to school full time come this January so my blog posts will most likely become a once a week regime as school will be a top priority.
-For those of you who don’t know me, I am studying health sciences with a focus on nutrition.
-My goal and passion is to pursue my dream to become a Registered Dietitian.

 Alright, that’s enough catch up for now, let’s talk about festive things now… I love the aromas and tastes the holiday month of December brings (technically November + December months for us because we start our tradition of Christmas vibing on November 1st, #notashamed).
 The fresh grounding smell of pine, the invigorating aroma of peppermint, the comforting scent of cinnamon, and of course one of my all time holiday baking favourites… the warming taste of gingerbread!
 What are some of your favourite holiday aromas and tastes?

 I’m excited to share a holiday inspired recipe today!
-Breakfast is my favourite meal, so pancakes were my instant choice of a festive recipe to share.
+Breakfast is my favourite meal and pancakes were my instant choice of a festive breakfast recipe to share.
 Pancakes are pretty versatile, you can literally make a pancake for any season or occasion.
 Valentine’s day calls for red beet love pancakes, St. Patty’s day calls for green pancakes, Mother’s + Father’s day calls for the ultimate pancake breakfast, Halloween calls for pumpkin pancakes… you see where I am going.
-Usually I’m such a french toast person, however, I do love a fluffy delicious pancake recipe from time to time.
 This recipe in particular is one that will be on repeat for me throughout this month of December.